 The number of new workers was 388,000 more than the 213,00 jobs created, which makes -388,000 the correct net change in the number of workers in the civilian labor force with jobs for the month of June.
-As in "we now have 388,000 more workers than jobs than we did in May and a net loss of the same amount."
+As in “we now have 388,000 more workers than jobs then we did in May and a net loss of the same amount.”

 All of which makes June a terrible month for the labor market.
 Not a good one.

 This is also why the U.S. unemployment rate rose to 4 percent from 3.8 percent.